 Like many manufacturing-based businesses, we have a relatively low proportion of female to male colleagues, and we know we need to continue to build on what we have done over the past few years to encourage women into engineering and the associated support functions.
-We've pleased to have experienced tangible progress on this in 2023.
+We're pleased to have experienced significant tangible progress on this in 2024.

-Our 2023 report shows that our mean gender pay gap has decreased slightly and our median pay gap has increased due to fewer females in the upper pay bands than previously.
+Our 2024 report shows that our mean gender pay gap has decreased by 7.5% and our median pay gap has reduced by 8.8%.